ning/compress/README.md

 Format differs slightly from some other adaptations, such as one used by [H2 database project](http://www.h2database.com) (by Thomas Mueller); although internal block compression structure is the same, block identifiers differ.
 This package uses the original LZF identifiers to be 100% compatible with existing command-line lzf tool(s).

-LZF alfgorithm itself is optimized for speed, with somewhat more modest compression: comparess to Deflate (algorithm gzip uses) LZF can be up to three times as fast to compress, and 50% faster to decompress.
+LZF alfgorithm itself is optimized for speed, with somewhat more modest compression: compared to Deflate (algorithm gzip uses) LZF can be 5-6 times as fast to compress, and twice as fast to decompress.

 ## Usage